moralescastillo/mysite/_posts/2023-07-15-surf-work-explore.md

 layout: post
 title: 'Surf, Work, and Explore: A Web Scraping Exercise'
 subtitle: 'Using data to find the workation trifecta - surfing, affordability, and fast internet'
-description: I scrape data using python to find new countries with surf spots where you can work remotely from, *ceteris paribus*
+description: I scrape data using python to find new countries with surf spots where you can work remotely from, <i>ceteris paribus</i>
 date: 2023-07-17 10:50:00 +0200
 author: paulo
 image: '/images/2023-07-15-surf-work-explore-img00.jpg'